Skip to content

 const runSyncExit: <number, never>(effect: Effect.Effect<number, never, never>) => Exit<number, never>

-Runs an effect synchronously and returns the result as an Exit type, which represents the outcome (success or failure) of the effect.
+Runs an effect synchronously and returns the result as an Exit type.

 When to Use